-^{ =} Species listed as 'special concern' in Wisconsin
+\ = Species listed as 'special concern' in Wisconsin

-Of the 309 point-intercept sampling locations that fell at or below the maximum depth of plant growth in 2012, approximately 55% contained aquatic vegetation.
-This is higher than what was found in the 2006 survey where approximately 39% of the littoral sampling locations contained aquatic vegetation.
-Cranberry Lake - Map 3 displays the point-intercept locations that contained aquatic vegetation in 2012, and the total rake fullness ratings at those locations.
-Most of the aquatic vegetation in 2012 was located within shallower areas of the lake, mainly near shore and in the western portion of the lake up into the channel.
-Twenty-four percent of the point-intercept locations had a total rake fullness (TRF) rating of 2, 17% had a total rake fullness rating of 1, and 14% had the highest total rake fullness rating of 3.
+Of the 407 point-intercept sampling locations that fell at or below the maximum depth of plant growth in 2012, approximately 35% contained aquatic vegetation.
+This is the same frequency that was recorded during the 2006 survey.
+Catfish Lake - Map 3 displays the point-intercept locations that contained aquatic vegetation in 2012, and the total rake fullness (TRF) ratings at those locations.
+Most of the aquatic vegetation in 2012 was located within shallower areas of the lake, mainly near shore throughout the lake.
+Fifteen percent of the point-intercept locations had a total rake fullness rating of 1, 13% had a total rake fullness rating of 2, and 13% had the highest total rake fullness rating of 3.
 Total rake fullness ratings were not recorded during the 2006 survey, so a comparison cannot be made.

-Table 8.1.4-1 displays the aquatic plant species located in Cranberry Lake during the 2006 Northern Environmental, Inc. (NEI) and Onterra 2012 point-intercept surveys.
-All of the plants that surveyors had located in 2006 where re-recorded in 2012.
-An additional 13 native aquatic plant species were located in 2012 that had not been recorded in 2006, including two relatively rare, sensitive species: spiny hornwort and alpine pondweed.
-This increase in the number of species recorded in 2012 is likely due to differences in the aquatic plant identification abilities of the surveyors.
+Table 8.2.4-1 displays the aquatic plant species located in Catfish Lake during the 2006 Northern Environmental, Inc. (NEI) and Onterra 2012 point-intercept surveys.
+All of the species recorded in 2006, except water lobelia, were recorded in 2012.
+Water lobelia is a small, inconspicuous species that was only located at one sampling location in 2006; it is not believed to have disappeared from the lake, but rather exists at a low occurrence and was not detected in 2012.
+An additional 10 native aquatic plant species were located in 2012 that had not been recorded in 2006 (Table 8.2.4-1).

-Of the 33 a quatic plant species recorded on the rake during the 2012 point-intercept survey, slender naiad, spiral-fruited pondweed, wild celery, and Vasey's pondweed were the four-most frequently encountered (Figure 8.1.4-2).
-S lender naiad, the most abundant aquatic plant in Cranberry Lake in 2012 with a littoral occurrence of nearly 30%, is one of three native naiads that can be found in Wisconsin.
+Of the 28 a quatic plant species recorded on the rake during the 2012 point-intercept survey, slender naiad, wild celery, small pondweed, and spiral-fruited pondweed were the four-most frequently encountered (Figure 8.2.4-2).
+S lender naiad, the most abundant aquatic plant in Catfish Lake in 2012 with a littoral occurrence of nearly 27%, is one of three native naiads that can be found in Wisconsin.
 Being an annual, it produces numerous seeds on an annual basis and is considered to be one of the most important food sources for a number of migratory waterfowl species (Borman et al. 1997).
 In addition, slender naiad's small, condensed network of leaves provide excellent habitat for aquatic invertebrates.